makersacademy/airport_challenge/README.md

   - Airports have access to weather information
   - Planes can takeoff/land at Airports
   - Adverse weather/airports being at max capacity can prevent landings/takeoffs
+  - Planes know whether or not they are flying
+  - Landed planes cannot land and flying planes cannot takeoff

 #### Implementation
 ```